-There is a large built in propane/LPG tank and also 2 additional propane bottle as backup.
+There is a large built in propane/LPG tank and also 2 additional propane bottles as backup.

 I guess it will go anywhere, right?

 Yes.
-It is permanent 4 wheel drive with a limited slip rear differential and locking central differential.
+It is permanent 4 wheel drive with a locking central differential and limited slip rear differential.

 Is it heavy on gas?